mshafer1/frclabviewtutorials/_tutorials/sensors/roborio/limit-switch/index.md

 At this point, we just want to tidy up a bit by doing some alignments and fitting horizontally and vertically by aligning the tops of the clusters and one of the buttons, then a horizontal gap between them and finally the second button was aligned left and vertically compressed.

-{% include zoomableImage.html path='images/LimitSwitch_FrontPanel.png' alt='Tyding up the front panel' scaler='' height=712 width=1210 %}
+{% include zoomableImage.html path='images/LimitSwitch_FrontPanel.png' alt='Tyding up the front panel'  height=712 width=1210 %}

 For this VI to truly be universal, we need to set the buttons to latch mode allowing the VI to be called once, setting them to true in autonomous, then called again without passing anything so it reads the joystick.

-{% include zoomableImage.html path='images/LimitSwitch_FrontPanelButtons.png' alt='Setting button action mode' scaler='' height=1178 width=2033 %}
+{% include zoomableImage.html path='images/LimitSwitch_FrontPanelButtons.png' alt='Setting button action mode'  height=1178 width=2033 %}

 ### Connector Pane